 Supporting responsible resource extraction

 We require our suppliers to protect the environment and use resources responsibly.
-We have set forth these requirements in the document "Code of Human Rights & Social Principles"; they are also described in detail in our Supplier Code of Conduct.
-We require our suppliers to provide information on their activities as part of a self-assessment and conduct supplier audits to emphasize the importance of these requirements (audit results).
+We have set forth these requirements in the document “Code of Human Rights & Social Principles”; they are also described in detail in our Supplier Code of Conduct.
+We require our suppliers to provide information on their activities as part of a self-assessment and conduct supplier audits to emphasize the importance of these requirements (Link to audit results).
 In the scope of the audits, we check whether our suppliers use an environmental management system and how they manage their energy and water consumption, as well as other factors.
 We also explicitly ask them about their waste management system.

 Handling critical raw materials

 We collaborate with suppliers and industry initiatives to effect responsible raw materials sourcing.
 Although we do not purchase any raw materials ourselves, we do require our manufacturing suppliers not to use any conflict minerals or other such resources in their products.
-Our requirements are expressly and comprehensively set out in our "Coltan Statement" and "Statement on Extractives."
+Our requirements are expressly and comprehensively set out in our “Coltan Statement” and “Statement on Extractives.”
 These are an integral part of our contracts with manufacturing suppliers.
 The goal is for both our direct suppliers as well as their sub-suppliers to decrease social and societal risks that could be associated with the mining of resources.
 We verify implementation of our guidelines regarding conflict resources during our supplier controls as well.
-As a GeSI member we also actively support the GeSI Responsible Minerals Initiative (RMI).
+As a GeSI member we also actively support the ICT industry activities on the topic of Responsible Minerals Initiative (RMI).
 We strongly encourage our direct and indirect suppliers to utilize the RMI tools for ensuring responsible resource procurement.

 Tantalum is a conflict resource.
 Recycled tantalum, on the other hand, is considered conflict-free, Telekom Deutschland is conducting a research project on reclaiming precious metals such as gold and tantalum from outdated network infrastructure components.